tommogoweb3/tommogoweb3/README.md

 👋 gm!
 - I’m @tommogoweb3.
 I am a self-starter and fast learner, pivoting into Web3 and blockchain tech with many years of business development experience in highly complex and fast-moving environments.
-Looking to leverage existing business skills and expand on newly acquired technical blockchain-related knowledge in the crypto space.
+Looking to leverage existing business skills and expand on newly acquired technicaL knowledge in the crypto space.
 - 👀 Generally, my web3 interests include ETH scaling solutions, DeFi, NFTs, future ways of working aka DAOs, and GameFi.
-- I'm currently learning Solidity, web3.js.
-- Also, I'm always open to chatting about anything web3 (and basketball) related, you can find me: @tommogoweb3 on twitter.
+- I've dabbled in Solidity, web3.js, and am currently filling the gaps by learning Computer Science Basics, including C, Javascript and Python.

 Thanks for visiting my github page.